phyomauk/ansible-lab/README.md

 ```

 # Note
 If the database container is stopped and restarted, the MySQL service must be started manually inside of the database container.
 There is no auto-start mechanism implemented for the MySQL service.
+The following command is the way to start the MySQL service.
 ```
 mysqld_safe &
 ```